SharePoint/sp-dev-docs/docs/solution-guidance/SharePoint-development-and-design-tools-and-practices.md

 <br/>

-When you use this method, you can include the search configuration in the design package, as shown in the next example.
+When you use the **ExportSmallBusiness** method, you can include the search configuration in the design package, as shown in the following example.
 Note that all design package methods operate at the level of the site collection.
+The name of the design package is represented by the string `packageName`.

 ```cs
 public static ClientResult<DesignPackageInfo> ExportSmallBusiness(